neo-project/docs/en-us/node/api/sendtoaddress.md

-# Sendtoaddress method
+# sendtoaddress Method

-Transfer to the specified address.
+Transfers to the specified address.

 > [!Note]
-> You will need to open the wallet in the Neo-CLI node, before executing this command.
+> You need to open the wallet in the Neo-CLI node before you execute this command.

 ## Parameter Description